to the once-“savage,” long-silenced

 A wild-hearted prehistoric (Minoan) man “Sweet Wine” fights to go forward by the light of his visionary sister—killed as they strove to resist the conquest of their people’s ancient life.
 With many loved ones sailing at his side is a bright little orphan named Zoe, her nose cut off by the spite of Crete’s new masters.
 A mountain-youth who lives in honor to fight their lawlessness, but fights their way and risks his soul.
 A woman who will forge new civilized links out of ruins from Cyprus to Sicily—and after so much hardship and success in a new land, here come the first Israelites, from Samson to Samuel.

-FLASH: The Western heritage is deeper and more dazzling than books.
+FLASH: The Western heritage is deeper and more dazzling than anything in standard history books.

 Take hold of 100 years of discoveries everyone can see, and we break out of a psychotic circle of suffering.
 That’s where People of the Sea comes from and goes.